-The Compensation Committee makes all compensation decisions for all executive officers (which includes the named executive officers).
+The Compensation Committee makes all compensation decisions for all executive officers (which includes the Named Executive Officers).
 The Compensation Committee actively considers, and has the ultimate authority of approving, recommendations made by the Chief Executive Officer regarding all equity awards to our employees.
-Our Chief Executive Officer determines the non-equity compensation of management level employees who are not executive officers or officers.